 Another one of my North Light Clydesdale team, and another top showhorse: this is "Samuel Adams".
 Unfortunately I no longer had a forest across the street to work with, and no matter what angle I tried I couldn't completely avoid yet another privacy fence.
-The props do at least help focus on the horse, though I missed lowering my tripod by about a half inch and thus eliminating a break between the footing and the background.
+The props do at least help focus on the horse.
+The fence is a touch too low for the size of the model, but I think I got away with it here because it's well behind the horse, and the horse itself is a large breed.
+One thing I didn't get away with: I missed lowering my tripod by about a half inch and thus eliminating a break between the footing and the background.
 Oops.

 Same location, but this time I was able to find an angle I liked better, in part because this picture was taken a few years later and by then a neighbors backyard tree had finally grown enough to work well in the background.
 A different time of day with different sunlight could improve this shot, as the horses profile is a bit lost against back shadow.
 Still, good enough not to bin it.
 This is "McFarland's Majesty", an original finish Breyer and especially dear to me.
 Not only do I love this mold, and this color on it, but he was a present from my mom. :-)